”You look tired.” Said my client Sue straightfaced as they come.

 I sifted through my day's activities for clues.

-I had woken up especially early that morning to get some things done and in fact, I’d been doing that all week.
+I had woken up especially early that morning to get some things done.
+In fact, I'd been doing that all week.

 I realised that while I wasn't especially tired, I was certainly on my way.
 I knew the usual signs, habits and justifications that lead to burnout and had once again begun checking them off.
 I'd gone down that road many times before and I'm sure that you have too.